 Lower value - local knowledge, previous suppliers, colleagues, trade magazines, internet search, visits from representatives, or peer group networks etc.

-Value above the EU thresholds - the requirement must be advertised in the Official Journal of the European Union (OJEU) and Contracts Finder.
-It may also be advertised in the local press; on the institution's web site; on e-tendering web sites; however these advertisements must not be published before the advertisement has been despatched to the OJEU and must not contain any additional information than that contained in the OJEU advertisement.
+Value above the PCR thresholds - the requirement must be advertised in the Find a Tender Service and Contracts Finder.
+It may also be advertised in the local press; on the institution's web site; on e-tendering web sites; however these advertisements must not be published before the advertisement has been despatched to the Find a Tender Service and must not contain any additional information than that contained in the Find a Tender Service advertisement.

-For procurements below the EU threshold there is no longer the option of preparing a short list of suppliers from a longer list, to invite to tender.
+For procurements below the PCR threshold there is no longer the option of preparing a short list of suppliers from a longer list, to invite to tender.
 Instead minimum requirements may be set with all suppliers passing the minimum requirements invited to tender.
-For procurements that exceed the EU threshold within the EU legislation there are specific selection criteria that a supplier must meet if it is to be considered.
+For procurements that exceed the PCR threshold within PCR 2015 there are specific selection criteria that a supplier must meet if it is to be considered.

 Depending on the value of the proposed procurement, the next stage in the procurement cycle is to issue the RFQ/RFT [the Request for Quotation or Request for Tender documentation] that will form the basis of the suppliers' bids.